 To this day, its highest sale value has been $1,100,100.
 Similar to the original Action Comics, the issue was only worth 12 ¢ during its original release.
-In 2011, a private collector bought this edition in near-perfect condition for the million-dollar price tag.
+In 2011, a private collector bought this edition in a near-perfect condition for the million-dollar price tag.
 Before that, it’s the highest sale had only reached $250,000.

 Luckily, you can still snag another crisp copy of Amazing Fantasy #15 as of 2019.
 John Dolmayan, the owner of the Torpedo Comics shop, had a CGC 9.4-rated copy of it on sale for the same $1 million price tag in this year’s San Diego Comic-Con.